dwightjack/yuzu/doc/mount.md

 ## mount

+`mount` is an helper function to setup trees of components in a functional way.

 Returns a mount function which in turn accepts a state object and a parent component.

-This function is useful to setup trees of components in a functional way

 It accepts 4 arguments: